Case Study

 Understanding the Problem (The Hard Way)

-We spent the first week just observing.
+We spent the first weeks just observing.
 We sat in the staff room.
 We asked questions.
 We learned:

 • Teachers had thousands of worksheets, many in paper form only